Best Memory Foam Mattresses of 2023

 - Pressure relief

-The Casper’s Zoned Support layer is the key to its alignment performance.
+The Casper’s Zoned Support layer is the key to its 9.5/10 performance in spine alignment.
 It’s designed to provide targeted support in different areas called ergonomic zones: softer for the shoulders and firmer for the lower back, waist and hips.

 While the Casper is designed to sleep cool, it still faces challenges as a memory foam mattress.
 We gave it a 7/10 score for cooling.
 Also, the 100-night sleep trial is easily beaten by its competitors.